(image source unknown)

 Perfumer Annick Ménardo

-Lolita Lempicka is often identified as one of the post–Angel issue, the first of Angel’s progeny, many of which would follow.
-Most of those would be defined as cotton candy + something loud, the ‘loud’ usually being a harsh floral note or an enormous but simple fruity note.
-While this group of followers can be considered imitators, they mostly don’t fall into the same (sub?) genre as Angel, one I call “Unresolved Gourmands”, or fragrances with a food element combined with something that makes them appear simultaneously edible and poison.
-A great trick, and one that Angel pulls off exquisitely, but one that most of the followers miss by being strictly gourmand, and purely dessert at that.
+Lolita Lempicka is often identified as a post–Angel flanker, the first of Angel’s progeny, many of which would follow.
+Most of those would be defined as cotton candy + something loud, the ‘loud’ most often being a harsh floral note or a startling fruit note.
+While this group of followers can be considered imitators, they don’t necessarily fall into the same (sub?) genre as Angel, one I call “Unresolved Gourmands”, or fragrances with a food element combined with something else to make them appear simultaneously edible and poison.
+A great trick, and one that Angel pulls off impressively, but one that most of the followers miss by being strictly gourmand, and purely dessert at that.